- Is a 14 gene panel that includes assessment of non-coding variants

 - Our comprehensive clinical statements

 This panel does not cover RPS17 gene, which is known to explain small portion of the cases with Diamond-Blackfan anemia.
 RPS17 gene has one or more duplicated pseudogenes in the human genome, which in this case causes so severe mapping problems that high-quality data is available only from a small part of the gene.
 We decided to exclude this gene from the panel as whole.
-The following exons are not included in the panel as they are not sufficiently covered with high quality sequence reads: RPL15 (5).
 Genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
 The technology may have limited sensitivity to detect variants in genes marked with these symbols (please see the Panel content table above).

 - Complex inversions